 - Finding strategic synergies: a common reason for rebranding among large, multinational corporations is to find synergies within a larger brand portfolio.
 Usually, the rebranding aims to simplify and create a more cost-efficient structure.

-The starting point for any brand considering a rebranding process must always be the question WHY.
+The starting point for any brand considering a rebranding process must always be the question of WHY.
 What are the reasons for choosing to rebrand?
 And how do you decide whether it’s worth doing it?

 As usual, we find the answers in the market.
 With insights into your target group, you’ll know if your brand still creates enough customer value, or if it’s time for a major change.
 It’s also in your target group that you’ll find if your brand already has the mandate to make the necessary change or if more drastic measures are required.